 Breast cancer survivor, Kellie Tyler, shares her experience undergoing Intraoperative Radiation Therapy (IORT) treatment.

-General surgeon, Craig Kline shares how colonoscopies can detect and remove polyps which may lead to colon cancer.
+General surgeon, Craig Kline, MD, shares how colonoscopies can detect and remove polyps which may lead to colon cancer.

-Spectrum Health Lakeland is pleased to welcome oncologist, Daniel Douce, MD, to the medical staff.
+Spectrum Health Lakeland is pleased to welcome oncology genetic counselor, Samantha Witt.